Looking at a family holiday in Dubai? After ideas about what to do in Abu Dhabi?

 Shopping, malls, soft play & indoor adventures

-Still within the mall, a family favourite for many is the Dubai Aquarium & Underwater Zoo – recommend by Emily at Dubai my Sandbox.
+Still within the mall, a family favourite for many is the Dubai Aquarium & Underwater Zoo – recommended by Emily at Dubai my Sandbox.
 Also skating fans will be amazed to find the Olympic-size Dubai Ice Rink sitting right there in the centre of the Mall!

-Now don’t miss around Dubai Mall and Downtown, the Fountain Show, with the Burj Khalifa as a backdrop this is truly spectacular to watch – water dancing to the music and at night an extraordinary light show.
-Great views also from Souk al-Bahar, breathtaking!
+Now don’t miss around Dubai Mall and Downtown, the Fountain Show, with the Burj Khalifa as a backdrop this is truly spectacular to watch – water dancing to the music and at night an extraordinary light show and fun new boating activities can be found during the day.
+Great Burj and fountain views can also be found from Souk al-Bahar.

 Taking a slightly different shopping pace, we really enjoy Souk Madinat Jumeirah.
 Modern but made in traditional Arabic styling, it’s a mix of indoor and outdoor stores so good to visit year-round.
 Also great views from here back to Burj Al Arab.
 Check out this review by Shea at Conversations with My Sister on all the wonderful eco-friendly projects they have here, as well as abra rides and many little extra touches kids will love.

 Indoor play centres are everywhere!
 Given the extreme summer heats, I’d arguably say being in Dubai is the soft play centre of earth (goodness I’m almost trembling with dread at the idea) – BUT we all know when needs must – I have honestly scoured cities before trying to find somewhere for the kids to blow off steam before a flight – so a quick list to help you!

 Little Explorers in Mirdiff City Center (and new one opening in Marina Mall); Sparky’s in Al Ghurair Center.
 Mattel Play Town in City Walk – reviewed by Laura; great if your little ones are into the likes of Fireman Sam, Angelina Ballerina, Bob the Builder, Barney.

 “Only in Dubai” experiences